Tuesday, 30 September 2025

 The proposal has its critics, however.
 Sir David King, the UK’s former government chief scientific adviser, told the BBC that spending billions on the machine would be “reckless” when the world was facing such grave threats from the climate crisis.*" Go to: https://www.theguardian.com/science/2024/feb/05/cern-atom-smasher-unlock-secrets-universe-large-hadron-collider

 *Italics mine, I couldn't agree more, however, I believe that this "recklessness" extends not only to our environmental and economic practices but also to the possibility for the continued evolution of all life in the universe.
 Think of it this way: "Damn thing never gives me what I want when I want it consequently I will smash it to pieces!"
-In other words such/technology represents the tantrums of the immature and many modern/physicists are simply throwing their toys out of the pram!"..."if you are burning up resources for no discernable benefit you must be doing something wrong and I for one have yet to hear of any benefit to our quest for sustainability from the research at CERN, quite the reverse in-fact."
+In other words such/technology represents the tantrums of the immature and many modern/physicists are simply throwing their toys out of the pram!...if you are burning up resources for no discernible benefit you must be doing something wrong and I for one have yet to hear of any benefit to our quest for sustainability from the research at CERN, quite the reverse in-fact.

 Proposed new accelerator